 Nicholas House – This awesome organization assists homeless families and helps them get back on their feet.
-Their Christmas program is filled now, but they are still looking for help in other ways.
 For almost 30 years volunteers have cooked and served dinner to the families of Nicholas House.

 There are a number of ways to assist these families, including visitations, clothing, and food.
 Our family regularly makes meals for El Refugio, so this is organization is close to our heart.
-Please take the time to read just one story of many represented by El Refugio.
+Volunteer information can be found HERE.

 Project Linus – Do you know how to crochet or knit?
 Time to teach the kids!
 I learned to crochet from my Grandma, but I learned to knit from YouTube videos online.
 Create a blanket together for an ill or traumatized child.
 In the Atlanta area, a blanket drop-off location is located at JOANN Fabric and Craft, 501 Roberts Ct., Kennesaw, GA.
 Don’t know what to make?
 Patterns are available online.

 Meals by Grace – This Cumming-based organization makes meals for families in need with limited transportation.
-Volunteers are need for meal prep, delivery, and clean up.
+Volunteers are needed for meal prep, delivery, and clean up.
 All “in kitchen” jobs must be performed by children 13 yrs and up, but on the first Saturday of each month they have a special “Kids in the Kitchen” program for younger kiddos.

 Hands On Atlanta – HOA recently added volunteer programs for kids 5-12.
 Opportunities include service on the Atlanta Beltline and Urban Sprouts Farms community garden.
 Plug in the age of your kiddo and see what’s available.